 Do not place flowers in direct sunlight.

-Do not place near heating or air conditioning vent.
-(This will cause flowers to dehydrate)
+Do not place near heating or air conditioning vents.
+This will cause the flowers to dehydrate

 Do not place flowers in drafty areas.

 Do not place flowers next to fruits and vegetables.
-Some flowers are ethelyene sensitive (a gas emitted by ripening fruits and vegetables).
+Some flowers are sensitive to ethylene (a gas emitted by ripening fruits and vegetables).

 Use both hands to carefully fold the bottom of the net outwards and then fold upwards.
 This is very important in avoiding petal shedding.

 NEVER pull up on the net.
-Petals will get caught in the lower part of the net causing them to separate and fall, rendering the product useless.
+Petals will get caught in the lower part of the net, causing them to separate and fall.
+This renders the product useless.